-It is even more concerning given the growing market of electronic vapourisers in our country from increased sales of e-cigarettes which is perceived as a much “cooler” version of traditional cigarettes among young adults aged 15-19 years old, leading them to long-term nicotine addiction.
+It is even more concerning given the growing market of electronic vaporizers in our country from increased sales of e-cigarettes which is perceived as a much “cooler” version of traditional cigarettes among young adults aged 15-19 years old, leading them to long-term nicotine addiction.

-It should be emphasised that the mental and physical well-being of our future generations must always be a priority, and the impact on healthcare and public health resulting from smoking clearly outweighs the sales and revenue from tobacco businesses.
+It should be emphasized that the mental and physical well-being of our future generations must always be a priority, and the impact on healthcare and public health resulting from smoking clearly outweighs the sales and revenue from tobacco businesses.

 Although the implementation of the proposed generational smoking ban is postponed to 2025, we must be prepared for the possible social and economic consequences from the enactment of the law, if passed.

-We urge policymakers and stakeholders (government, civil society, business owners, private sectors and local communities) to utilise the given time (two years) to strengthen their readiness in facing the potential challenges ahead by way of education, capacity-building and appropriate communication.
+We urge policymakers and stakeholders (government, civil society, business owners, private sectors and local communities) to utilize the given time (two years) to strengthen their readiness in facing the potential challenges ahead by way of education, capacity-building and appropriate communication.

 However, in the case of no legislative intervention, it should also be noted that the cost to the nation for the treatment of diseases caused by smoking will escalate to a whopping RM8 billion by 2030, which backs the need for the law to be passed.